luqingan/google_revenue_shiny/info.md

 RStudio, the developer of free and open tools for R and enterprise-ready products for teams to scale and share work, has partnered with Google Cloud and Kaggle to demonstrate the business impact that thorough data analysis can have.

-In this competition, we will analyze a Google Merchandise Store (also known as GStore, where Google swag is sold) customer dataset to predict revenue per customer.
-Hopefully, the outcome will be more actionable operational changes and a better use of marketing budgets for those companies who choose to use data analysis on top of GA data
+We analyzed a Google Merchandise Store (also known as GStore, where Google swag is sold) customer dataset to predict revenue per customer.
+The outcome is more actionable operational changes and a better use of marketing budgets for those companies who choose to use data analysis on top of GA data

+Here is the GitHub link: